joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 - (b) liabilities for Tax;
 - (c) Exceptional Items and other non-operating items;
 - (d) insurance claims;
-- (e) liabilities in relation to dividends declared but not paid by the Parent or by a Group Company in favour of a person which is not a Group Company;
+- (e) liabilities in relation to dividends declared but not paid by the Parent or by a Group Company in favour of a person which is not a Group Company; and